Biomechanics concentration

 Concentration details Heading link

-Although there are no specific perquisites required for the biomechanics concentration, the ideal candidate has some experience in a research laboratory and has successfully completed course work in biomechanics, statistics, physiology, anatomy and experimental design during their undergraduate studies.
+Although there are no specific prerequisites, the ideal candidate has some experience in a research laboratory and has successfully completed coursework in biomechanics, statistics, physiology, anatomy, and experimental design during their undergraduate studies.

 Our concentration is aimed primarily at students interested in scientific research.